bellcd/interview-questions/README.md

 15. Finish this sentence - I am a geek of _______
 16. What do you think of code you wrote 6 months ago?
 17. What's most important to you in a job / company?

+### Whiteboarding Questions

+1. Given 4 integer 8s, and 3 operators (+, -, *, /) in any combination / repetition - using that and (), make 56
+2. Given a fair coin and a coin with two heads, what is the probability of getting heads on the first coin, flipping that coin over, and it being tails?
+3. What is the probability of getting at least 3 heads when flipping 4 fair coins?
+4. Write a program to find the first repeating element in an array and display it in HTML (using a div or span tag)
+5. Write a program to display a string in reverse order and display it in HTML (using a div or span tag)